DCC-EX/dcc-ex.github.io/docs/ex-commandstation/include_testing.md

 *You now should have everything you need to run your trains.*

-We suggest that you look at the `/big-picture/index`{.interpreted-text role="doc"} to get some additional guidance on running trains and the additional capabilities of \|DCC-EX\| that you may prove of interest.
+We suggest that you look at the `/big-picture/index` to get some additional guidance on running trains and the additional capabilities of \|DCC-EX\| that you may prove of interest.

 You might also like to look at the other
-`Throttles (Controllers) </ex-commandstation/advanced-setup/controllers>`{.interpreted-text
-role="doc"} that are available.
+`Throttles (Controllers) </ex-commandstation/advanced-setup/controllers>` that are available.

-If you are still having difficulties click `Next`{.interpreted-text role="guilabel"} below.
+If you are still having difficulties click `Next` below.